little-yao21/xiaoyes-portfolio/final_project_part2_xiaoyes.md

 ### User research
 a.
 Target audience:
 People who loves to drink bubble tea.
-People who have close family members that love to drink bubble tea.
+People who has close family members that love to drink bubble tea.

 b.
 Approach to identifying representative individuals to interview:
-I will find my interviewees based on the posts from socal media such as Facebook, Instagram and Wechat.
+I will find my interviewees based on the posts they posted on socal media such as Facebook, Instagram and Wechat.
 People who likes to share photos of drinking bubble tea will be a good target.

 c.
 Interview script: